-However, a lot of people are now opting for a more convenient way to watch video content — streaming.
+However, many are now opting for a more convenient way to watch video content — streaming.
 The easiest way to access video content is through an app on your smartphone, which can either use mobile data or connect to Wi-Fi to access the content you want.
 But the biggest issue with that is the screen —it's too small and doesn't make for a great viewing experience.

 That's where streaming devices come in.
-These small gadgets only need power and a connection to your TV to fetch online content from free and premium streaming services, letting you access a massive catalogue of quality video content that includes TV shows and movies, while enjoying the viewing experience on your big-screen TV.
+These small gadgets only need power and a Wi-Fi connection to fetch online content from free and premium streaming services, letting you access a massive catalogue of quality video content that includes TV shows and movies, while enjoying the viewing experience on your big-screen TV.

 The best reason to buy a streaming device is to enjoy on the big screen the wide variety of content on offer on streaming services right now.
 While a lot of really good TV shows and movies can be viewed on traditional cable or DTH TV, some of the best new TV shows are being released by streaming services that double-up as production houses; shows such as Narcos, the innovate interactive film Black Mirror: Bandersnatch and The Grand Tour, as well as movies such as Bird Box and Mowgli: Legend of the Jungle were released exclusively on streaming services such as Netflix and Amazon Prime Video.